 Address: Via Santo Stefano 70, Bologna

-The first gelateria my friends recommended was the small, cutely decorated Cremeria Santo Stefano.
+The first artisanal gelateria my friends recommended was the small, cutely decorated Cremeria Santo Stefano.

 It's not just rated one of the best gelato shops in Bologna but in the whole of Italy.

-I stopped by to sample the goods several times during my brief stay and left the city feeling it was my favorite.
+I stopped by to sample the classics and seasonal flavors several times during my brief stay and left the city with it as my favorite place.

-On one visit, I ordered a two-scoop cup of pistachio and chocolate.
+I ordered a two-scoop cup of chocolate and pistachio gelato on one visit.

-Despite how thick, dense, and creamy gelato tends to be, it's healthier than ice cream because it contains less fat and fewer, oftentimes no, preservatives.
+Despite how thick, dense, and creamy gelato tends to be, it's arguably healthier than ice cream because it contains less fat and fewer, often no, preservatives.

-Cremeria Santo Stefano, for example, uses all natural ingredients and you can taste the difference.
+Cremeria Santo Stefano, for example, uses all-natural ingredients, such as fresh fruit, and you can taste the difference.

-I also think it's the better choice because the gelato is so rich, you're not left wanting to add extra toppings.
+I also think it's the better choice because the gelato is so rich that you're not left wanting to add extra toppings.

 Frankly, one scoop is usually plenty.
 And I prefer it in a cup, so I'm not consuming the calories of a cone, either.

-On another visit, Michael suggested I try the brioche con gelato, which is the Italian version of an ice cream sandwich.
+On another visit, Michael suggested I try the brioche con gelato, the Italian version of an ice cream sandwich.

 I chose three flavors, including chocolate and vanilla.
 I can't recall the third, but the whole thing was a treat to eat.